 - e.
 If both recorders fail and the Flight Record is interrupted for a period longer than one minute, then the glider shall be considered as having outlanded unless satisfactory evidence can be provided that the glider did not, during the interruption of the Flight Record, violate airspace or, in the case of a motor glider, use the MoP. - f.
-Competitors must submit a Flight Log for evaluation on each Championship Day on which a launch was made, regardless of the outcome of the flight(s). - g.
+Competitors must submit a Flight Log for evaluation on each Championship Day on which a launch was made, regardless of the outcome of the flight(s).
+Where possible the Flight Logs submitted must include Pilot ID and Contest Number in the IGC file. - g.
 The Organisers will accept a Flight Log from the backup FR in the event that the primary FR fails to provide satisfactory evidence of correctly fulfilling the task as claimed by the pilot.
-Additionally, the Championship Director may require submission of Flight Logs from all FR's carried, regardless of equipment failures. - h.
+Additionally, the Championship Director may require submission of Flight Logs from all FRs carried, regardless of equipment failures. - h.
 The Organisers shall be informed of any change of equipment including the designation of the primary FR.
 Non-compliance may be penalized. - 5.4.1 Penalties may be imposed by the Organisers for unauthorized interference with the GNSS equipment, data or internal program, or Tracking equipment.